+Method of Inspection Reason for rejection Door configurations for wheelchair accessible vehicles 1.
 Single rear door - must open to a minimum of 90 degrees and be capable of locking in place.
+Door does not open to a full 90 degrees and cannot be secured in the open position.
 Twin rear doors - both must open to a minimum of 180 degrees and be capable of being locked in place.
-This is to enable an attendant (driver or guide) to assist the Door does not open to a full 90 degrees and cannot be secured in the oposition.
-Twin doors do not open to a full 180 degrees and cannot be secured in the oposition. in place. position.
-2. Twin rear doors - both must open to a minimum of 180 degrees and be capable of 2.
-Twin doors do not open to a full 180 degrees and cannot be secured in the open wheelchair passenger if required. open Wheelchair restraint and access equipment (where fitted) 3.
+This is to enable an attendant (driver or guide) to assist the wheelchair passenger if required.
+Twin doors do not open to a full 180 degrees and cannot be secured in the open position Wheelchair restraint and access equipment (where fitted) 3.
 Where applicable check condition and operation of wheelchair restraint.
 3. A wheelchair restraint is defective, worn or missing.
 4. A system for the effective anchoring of wheelchairs shall be provided within the vehicle in all spaces designated as wheelchair spaces.
-4. Wheelchair anchorage systems and devices does not conform to Euro Directive 76/115 EEC (as amended by 90/629 EEC). pean 5.
-A vehicle shall be fitted with either of the following forms of wheelchair access equipment: Ramps a.
+4. Wheelchair anchorage systems and devices does not conform to European Directive 76/115 EEC (as amended by 90/629 EEC).
+Page 7 5.
+A vehicle shall be fitted with either of the following forms of wheelchair access equipment: 5.
+138 Ramps a.
 Check that appropriate ramps fitted are securely installed in the designated storage area.
-Examine for damage, deformity, sharp edges etc. and provision of anti-slip covering. a.
-Ramps missing, insecurely stored, damaged/deformed, anti-slip covering in condition or missing. poor Wheelchair lift b.
+Examine for damage, deformity, sharp edges etc. and provision of anti-slip covering.
+Ramps missing, insecurely stored, damaged/deformed, anti-slip covering in poor condition or missing.
+Wheelchair lift b.
 A purpose designed wheelchair lift shall conform to the LOLER 98 Regulations.
 A report, confirming that the lifting equipment is safe to use, shall be presented at the time of the vehicle inspection.
 Vehicles presented for inspection with a wheel chair lift will require a LOLER certificate that is valid for a period of six months from the date of issue. b.
-Vehicle not presented with a valid or current LOLER certificate. b.
 Vehicle not presented with a valid or current LOLER certificate.
 Note: Passenger lifting equipment will need to be thoroughly examined by a competent person, in use, at least once every six months.